“Exceedingly well written and comprehensive.”

 Most of all, hacking is evidence of our fundamental self-reliance in spite of professionalism, bureaucracy and industrial supply.
 In many ways, it is a return to, or a rediscovery of, the skills which saw us through our pre-consumerist times, when ‘making do’ with what you had to hand required inventiveness.
 To relegate such activity to the realms of ‘amateurism’ is a dangerous dismissal, for it not only further deepens the ‘us and them’ disconnect between design and society, but ignores the vast potential of the creative energies at work outside established channels.

-If you’d like to read more, Design Hacking: DIY Innovation, Resourcefulness, Self-Reliance is available on Amazon.
+Design Hacking: Resourceful Innovation and Sustainable Self-Reliance is available on Amazon.